When you buy through links on our site, we may earn an affiliate commission. Learn more

 For the first couple of weeks, I barely paid attention to it beyond the initial setup.
 It wasn’t until I started writing this review that I actually dove deep into what Guardio was doing.
 So my “testing” has been a mix of passive background use and more recent active evaluation.

-I installed it on Chrome (my main browser) and Firefox (which I use maybe 20% of the time), then just… used the internet normally.
+I installed it on Chrome (my main browser) and Edge (which I use maybe 20% of the time), then just… used the internet normally.
 No fancy testing protocols or synthetic benchmarks – just regular browsing, shopping, checking emails, and doom-scrolling social media.

 The results surprised me, honestly.
 Guardio caught way more threats than I expected – which either means it’s doing its job well, or I’m worse at spotting scams than I thought.
 Probably both.
 It blocked several phishing sites that looked completely legitimate to me, including one fake banking site that had me fooled until I saw Guardio’s warning.